 • copies of the above documents.

-Employees with children are given the opportunity to reduce income tax amounts.
-Everything about the tax deduction for a child in 2019 is in this article.
+Employees with children are given the opportunity to reduce their income taxes.
+Everything about the child tax deduction in 2019 is in this article.

 In the article

-To whom and how much is the standard tax deduction for children in 2019
+To whom and in what amount is the standard child tax credit provided in 2019?

-1. Parents (including adoptive parents) and their spouses (stepfather, stepmother);
+1. Parents (including adoptive ones) and their spouses (stepfather, stepmother);

-2. Parents whose marriage is dissolved or who were not married to each other, if they financially provide for the baby;
+2. Parents whose marriage has been dissolved or who have not been married to each other, if they financially provide for the child;

 3. Adoptive parents, guardians, trustees.

-Deadline for granting a deduction for children in 2019
+Deadline for providing a deduction for children in 2019

-The tax deduction for children in 2019 is made monthly during the current tax period (year) up to the month in which the employee's salary, calculated on an accrual basis, does not reach 350,000 rubles (clause 4, clause 1, article 218 of the Tax Code of the Russian Federation).
-From this month - does not apply.
-The next year it is granted with the same restriction.
+The tax deduction for children in 2019 is made monthly during the current tax period (year) until the month in which the employee’s salary, calculated on an accrual basis, does not reach 350,000 rubles (clause 4, clause 1, article 218 of the Tax Code of the Russian Federation).
+From this month - not applicable.
+Next year it will be provided with the same restriction.

 Start of provision End of provision Loss of right